Sporiff/resume-markdown/markdown/resume.md

 Open Source
 :   As a big supporter of Free and Open Source software, I try to help
-    out with OSS projects wherever I can.
+    out with FOSS projects wherever I can.

     * I contribute translations to Japanese, English, and Dutch for various projects on [GitHub](https://github.com/Sporiff)